andreaskaris/blog/docs/openshift/kernel-ml-on-openshift.md

 # kernel-ml on OpenShift

 In order to find out if a kernel bug was already fixed upstream, it may sometimes be necessary to test the upstream kernel on top of OpenShift.
-Oftentimes, RHEL users can use the kernel-ml package (http://elrepo.org/tiki/HomePage) for such testing.
+RHEL users can easily use the kernel-ml package (http://elrepo.org/tiki/HomePage) for such testing.
+Unfortunately, it is a bit more complex to achieve this on Red Hat CoreOS with rpm-ostree, but it is definitely possible.
+Keep in mind that this is for testing and tinkering only, and should not be done on production systems.

 ## Preparation steps